First Year BBAs, Class of 2030

 What steps do I need to complete prior to my Orientation experience?

-You will receive messaging from the Office of New Student Programs (ONSP) in late April instructing you to register for an Orientation session and complete any necessary steps in advance of that session, including the UM virtual Orientation course.
+You will receive messaging from the Office of New Student Programs (ONSP) in April instructing you to register for an Orientation session and complete any necessary steps in advance of that session, including the UM virtual Orientation course.

 Once you complete the ONSP portion of the virtual Orientation course, you must complete the Ross School of Business portion.
 It is required that you complete every section of the Ross portion prior to your Advising Day.
 You will notice several other steps on this site that you must complete prior to your Advising Day, as well, including:

-• Complete the Math placement exam, UWrite placement exam, and a Foreign Language exam (if applicable) at least two weeks prior to your Advising Day.
+- Complete the Math placement exam, UWrite placement exam, and a Foreign Language exam (if applicable) at least two weeks prior to your Advising Day.
 Please go here to learn more information and find links to complete placement exams.

-• Complete the 2025 First Year Student Pre-Advising Day Questionnaire.
-This survey will be emailed to your Umich email account during the week of May 5 and will give us an idea of your experiences so far, as well as your expectations and goals while at Michigan and Ross.
+- Complete the 2026 First Year Student Pre-Advising Day Questionnaire.
+This survey will be emailed to your Umich email account during the week of May 4 and will give us an idea of your experiences so far, as well as your expectations and goals while at Michigan and Ross.

 What academic requirements do I need to complete during my first year in Ross?